lake-wg/edhoc/draft-ietf-lake-traces.md

     PRK_out = EDHOC_KDF( PRK_4e3m, 7, TH_4, hash_length ) =
             = HKDF-Expand( PRK_4e3m, info,  hash_length )

-where hash_length is the length of the output of the EDHOC hash algorithm, and info for PRK_out is:
+where hash_length is the length in bytes of the output of the EDHOC hash algorithm, and info for PRK_out is:

     info =
     (